-If you’re unsure if they need help, or the babies (and any adults) are obviously injured (e.g., bleeding, broken limbs), call the BC SPCA Animal Helpline for advice at 1-855-622-7722.
+If you’re unsure if they need help, or the babies (and any adults) are obviously injured (e.g., bleeding, broken limbs), check our webpage for more information or call the BC SPCA Animal Helpline for advice at 1-855-622-7722.

 What do wildfires mean for wildlife?
 Just like people, wildfires also impact wildlife.
 Wild animals have developed strategies to fly, run or bury themselves to escape from fires, but the change in habitat and food resources will have a lasting impact for generations.
 Especially for fires that occur near urban and suburban areas, you may see wild animals passing through or resting in your yard as they search for safety.

 During wildfire season, or in times of severe drought, you can help wild animals:

 - Prevent forest fires – learn more about how you can prevent forest fires.